Marko Čubrilo

-Marko Čubrilo (Марко Чубрило; born 3 May 1998) is a Bosnian-Herzegovinian football defender who plays for Serbian club Mladost Novi Sad.
+Marko Čubrilo (Марко Чубрило; born 3 May 1998) is a Bosnian football defender who plays for Bosnian club FK Radnik Bijeljina.

 Club career

 Born in Novi Sad, Čubrilo came through FK Partizan academy where he played in the youth team and then in Partizan´s satellite team FK Teleoptik.
 With Teleoptik he played in the 2016–17 Serbian League Belgrade and next in the first half of the 2017–18 Serbian First League.
 During winter-break of the 2017–18 season he signed with FK Radnik Surdulica.

 International career

 Despite having been born in Novi Sad, Serbia, he decided to represent Bosnia and Herzegovina internationally having debuted for their under 19 team in 2016.